 The use of force will not be permitted where the responsible clinician has failed to properly seek consent when treatment is established or changed, or failed to obtain a concurring second opinion where consent is not given.
 The administration of treatment without compliance with Part 5 could be considered an assault in law.
 As such the Ministry recommends that responsible clinicians make prudent, good faith efforts to comply with Part 5.

-It is not necessary to record the use of minimal force to administer compulsory treatment in accordance with section 122B(3) and Part 5 of the Act.
+14.7.2 Use of restraint

+The Ministry recognises that seclusion and restraint have no therapeutic value, and may be traumatising for both patients and staff.
+The Ministry supports a reduction in the use of restraint in mental health services over time.
+The use of a restraint is a last resort that should be avoided wherever possible through the use of less restrictive practices, such as those promoted through Safe Practice Effective Communication (SPEC) training.
+Where restraint cannot be avoided, it must be done safely.

-14.7.2 Use of restraintThe ability to use force when exercising a power under the Act implies that in some cases restraint may reasonably be used.
-The use of restraint by mental health services is governed by the Health And Disability Services (Restraint Minimisation and Safe Practice) Standards (NZS 8134.2:2008).
+The ability to use force when exercising a power under the Act implies that in some cases restraint may reasonably be used.
+The Health and Disability Services (Restraint Minimisation and Safe Practice) Standards (the Standards; NZS 8134.2:2008) define the use of restraint as “the use of any intervention by a service provider that limits a consumer’s normal freedom of movement”.
+The Standards further define four types of restraint: